watex95/Machine-learning/README.md

-# Machine-learning
+# Machine-learning with python
-machine learning with R
+machine learning with pytho